mfuentesg2021/i2catRESTAPI/README.md

 ## Deployment (Docker)
-        The **Dockerfile** contains the steps tu create the image  and tag on windows Create the image:
+        The **Dockerfile** contains the steps tu create the image  and tag on Ubuntu Create the image:
-         docker build -f DockerProject/Dockerfile -t mfuentesg2021/i2cat .
+         sudo docker build -t mfuentesg2021/i2cat .